 Participatory budgeting

-Through participatory budgeting, Lithuanian residents allocated €20 million to their proposed ideas
+Through participatory budgeting, Lithuanian citizens allocated €20 million to their proposed ideas

 october 28, 2025